cpmalenab/fire-resistance/README.md

 </center>

 The findings of this research indicate that XGBoost demonstrates strong performance in overall fire resistance prediction, while Deep Neural Networks excel particularly in capturing extreme values of fire resistance.
 Key factors influencing fire resistance prediction include load ratio, insulation depth, steel area, concrete cover, and total load.
 By showcasing the effectiveness of machine learning methods, this study emphasizes their potential to address highly nonlinear problems in classical engineering domains where conventional knowledge-based approaches may prove impractical or unfeasible.
 The automated nature of these approaches holds promise for significant time and resource savings, reducing reliance on manual effort.

+For an extensive discussion of model performance, feature significance, and real-world applicability of the developed models, please refer to this [research paper](https://nbviewer.org/github/cpmalenab/fire-resistance/blob/master/paper/Prediction%20of%20Fire%20Resistance%20of%20Fiber-Reinforced%20Polymer-Strengthened%20Concrete%20Beams%20Using%20Machine%20Learning%20Techniques.pdf).

 ## Tools